insight-creative/Insight-Creative-2021/content/work/verve-public-relations-campaign/index.md

   industries:
     - industry: Banking & Finance
     - industry: Non-Profit
 intro:
   heading: Fighting crime, one news segment at a time
-  copy: '<p>When local law enforcement approached Verve, a Credit Union to join their battle against online scammers, they were all in.
+  copy: "<p>When local law enforcement approached Verve, a Credit Union to join their battle against online scammers, they were all in.
 But to make a real impact, Verve knew a community collaboration would be essential.
 As a result, the Fraud Squad was born and Insight Creative joined as public relations and media specialists.
-Leveraging local connections across Northeast Wisconsin, Insight Creative hoisted Verve’s Fraud Squad further into the spotlight with extensive TV, Radio, print and online coverage.</p>'
+Leveraging local connections across Northeast Wisconsin, Insight Creative hoisted Verve’s Fraud Squad further into the spotlight with extensive TV, Radio, print and online coverage.</p>"
 provided_services:
   services:
     - service: Content